Defent/DMS_Exile/README.md

 ### To modify the config:
 * Download the a3_dms folder
 * Edit the config.sqf to your preferences.
-* Pack the a3_dms folder with a PBO tool (**PBO Manager** or Arma 3 Tools suite)
+* Pack the a3_dms folder with a PBO tool (**PBO Manager**, Eliteness, or Arma 3 Tools suite)
-* Follow the "To install:" steps useing the PBO you just created instead of the pre-packed one.
+* Follow the "To install:" steps using the PBO you just created instead of the pre-packed one.

 ### ~~HEADLESS CLIENT:~~
 ![Warning](https://upload.wikimedia.org/wikipedia/commons/thumb/d/dd/Achtung.svg/200px-Achtung.svg.png)

-**Headless client is currently broken as of the 4th of September, do not use it as it WILL crash your server.**
+**Headless Client is currently broken in ArmA as of the 4th of September, do not use it as it WILL crash your server.**

 ~~Add this code to the TOP of your initPlayerLocal.sqf~~